arturocastillo95/SeatMap-JS/docs/FILE_FORMAT.md

 - Empty `seats` array (no individual seats)
 - Supports rotation (0-360 degrees)
 - Width and height can be customized

+**Underlay Features:**
+- Optional `underlay` object at root level
+- Base64-encoded image data for portability
+- Position, scale, opacity, and visibility settings
+- Supports PNG, SVG, and JPG formats
+- Can be null or omitted if no background image

 **Breaking Changes:**
 - `seats` field changed from simple count to full array